Education and Employment

 Digital Arts Lab

 As part of the Education and Employment Program’s pre-employment exploration stage, the Digital Arts Lab exposes youth to technology that utilizes their innate talents while building self-esteem and motivation.
-Currently, 3-D design and printing workshops are taught by a volunteer once a week.
-One of SPY’s newer programs, the Digital Arts Lab will soon offer youth an opportunity to explore interests in music, visual arts, graphic design and filmmaking.
-In just three months, the 3D design and printing workshops have engaged 28 youth and there is a strong interest to explore other digital arts mediums.
+Currently, music production and graphic design workshops are taught by professional instructors twice a week, in addition to open lab hours for creative expression.